kelbyludwig/kel.bz/content/post/lll.md

 If you squint a bit you can see the similarities in the pseudocode, but I think the core idea is that both algorithms use a reduce-and-then-swap technique to achieve their goals.
-So at this point, we can roughly say that LLL is an extension of Euclid's algorithm that applies to a set of `n` vectors instead of integers.
+So at this point, we can roughly say that LLL is an extension of Euclid's algorithm that applies to a set of `n`-vectors instead of integers.

 Personally, I don't find that explanation to be very satisfying but I can see